-Short-term NO2 exposure leads to adverse respiratory effects in healthy people and increased respiratory symptoms in people with asthma.
+Short-term NO2 exposure (30 min to 1 day) leads to adverse respiratory effects in healthy people and increased respiratory symptoms in people with asthma.
 NOx reacts with ammonia and other compounds to form particulates.
 These small particles can penetrate the lungs and cause respiratory problems, including emphysema and bronchitis.
 Individuals who spend a lot of time on the road or who live near a roadway experience considerably higher exposure to NO2.

-Due to the impact it has on human health and the environment, that on-road vehicles account for approximately 1/3 of NOx emissions in the U.S., automobile emissions are regulated through the Clean Air Act.
+Due to the impact it has on human health and the environment, the U.S. Environmental Protection Agency (EPA) has classified NO2 as a criteria pollutant and has set the primary standard at 100 ppb (98th percentile of 1-hour daily maximum concentrations, averaged over 3 years) and 53 ppb (annual mean).
+Considering that on-road vehicles account for approximately 1/3 of NOx emissions in the U.S., automobile emissions are therefore regulated through the Clean Air Act.
 The U.S. EPA established emission standards that automobile manufacturers must follow when producing cars.
 Currently, Tier 2 emission standards set that manufacturers must have fleet average NOx emissions of no more than 0.07 g/mile.

 One way manufacturers meet this standard is by using catalytic converters on their cars.
 This device is placed between the engine and the tailpipe.
 The exhaust stream passes through the catalytic converter and is exposed to a catalyst.
 A reduction catalyst of platinum and rhodium is used to reduce the NOx concentration in the exhaust.
 When an NO or NO2 molecule in the exhaust contacts the catalyst, the nitrogen atom is grabbed off the molecule and held onto by the catalyst.
 The oxygen is freed and forms O2.
 The nitrogen atom on the catalyst binds with another nitrogen atom held on the catalyst to form N2.

-Catalytic converters have greatly reduced the emissions of NOx from car exhaust.
+Catalytic converters have greatly reduced the emissions of NOx from car exhaust – up to 80% reduction, when performing properly.
 However, they only work when they have reached a fairly high temperature.
 Therefore, when doing a cold start of a car, the catalytic converter is removing virtually no NOx.
 It isn’t until the catalytic converter reaches higher temperatures that it effectively removes the NOx from the exhaust stream.
+Catalytic converters do not work on diesel passenger cars due to the lean conditions under which they operate.
+In addition, the sulfur in diesel fuel also deactivates the catalyst.
+The NOx in diesel engines are reduced mainly through the exhaust gas recirculation (EGR) valve, which cools the temperature of the combustion gases.
+As a result, diesel cars generally emit more NOx than gasoline cars.

 Principles

 In this experiment, the concentration of NOx in the exhaust stream of various brands of automobiles are measured twice (upon start-up and after 10 min) to study the ability of the car’s catalytic converter to remove NOx from the exhaust.
+The catalytic converter requires a high temperature to be effective.
+Therefore, the measurement of the exhaust upon start-up of the car represents the amount of NOx in the exhaust without the catalytic converter working.
+The measurement of the exhaust after 10 min represents the amount of NOx in the exhaust after the catalytic converter is in effect.

 The NOx concentration is determined colorimetrically by diazotization of sulfanilic acid and subsequent reacting with N-(1-naphthyl)-ethylenediamine and measuring the color intensity of the resulting azo dye molecule using a UV-VIS spectrophotometer set at 550 nm.

--

-is converted to nitrous acid (HNO2) through the following reactions:
+In solution, NO and NO2 undergo the following reactions to form NO2-: